-The sign roughly translated says, "Caution!
+The sign, roughly translated says, "Caution!
 Don't expose yourself to the elements it's not worth it!"
-A message for illegal immigrants I suppose.

 I find it hard to believe that an immigrant would read the sign and say "Oh, dude, you're totally right, its not worth it." and head back for Mexico.
 But hey, it makes for a good photo op.

-Descending into Hauser Canyon we sang our praises to the trail crews!
-When we were here in the spring the trail was swallowed by the brush and poison oak.
+Descending into Hauser Canyon we sang praises to the trail crews!
+When we were here in the spring the trail was swallowed by brush and poison oak.

 Morena Butte is not hard hiking in the true sense of the word.
 It looks like a monster but once you're on it, it is not super steep.
 However, it drains you of any energy you may have had left after your 15 mile trek to it.
 If the creek was full, I would have opted to camp there and hike out fresh in the morning.